 But if you can't address the complaint directly what can you do?
 Well, the circumplex model offers a clear recommendation: Ignore the complaint dimension and work the communion dimension.
 How can we do that?
 Simple, allow the complaint to be expressed within the communal setting.
 A great example of this comes from Rob Bell's book Velvet Elvis:

 We sponsored a Doubt Night at our church awhile back.
 People were encouraged to write down whatever questions or doubts they had about God and Jesus and the Bible and faith and church.
 We had to get a large box to hold all of the scraps of paper…I have page after page of questions on my desk.
 Heaven and hell and suicide and the devil and God and love and rape—some very personal, some angry, some desperate, some very deep and philosophical.
-Most of my responses were about how we other to carry our burdens and how our real needs in life are not for more information but for loving community with other people on the journey.The genius of Bell's Doubt Night is that it doesn't try to reduce complaint.
+Most of my responses were about how we allow others to carry our burdens and how our real needs in life are not for more information but for loving community with other people on the journey.The genius of Bell's Doubt Night is that it doesn't try to reduce complaint.
 Rather, it encourages complaint.
 The genius is that the focus is all on the communal dimension, allowing the complaint to be normalized and incorporated into the faith community.
 Doubt Nights like Bell's, by working the communion dimension, move the believer from Point A to Point C in Figure 3.
 This movement, although different from the Summer experience, is, as we have seen, a healthy and normal way with God.
 Thus the church saves a soul rather than chasing them out the door.

 Some Concluding Personal Comments